13thspringmorning/13thspringmorning/README.md

   🔭 I’m a complete beginner, yet very curious and passionate one.

-  🌱 I’m have learned HTML and CSS, and currently wrestling with JS.
+  🌱 I've learned HTML and CSS, and currently wrestling with JS.

   👯 I’m looking to collaborate on cool projects in the future.